 Further, each time you choose a different thought>feeling>action, you create a new connection.
 With repetition, you’ll hard wire these new pathways—like insulating your brain’s wiring.
 Your new thoughts and responses become your new habits.

-(This article is based on our book Eat What You Love, Love What You Eat for Binge Eating.)
+(This article is based on the book series, Eat What You Love, Love What You Eat.)

 Enjoyed this article?
 Here are three more to help you: